 Emergency departments frequently encounter suicidal patients, or those at risk of suicide, and emergency physicians play an important role in the diagnosis, treatment and prevention of suicidal behaviors.
 Emergency physicians may be the only source of medical care for patients struggling with suicidal thoughts or behaviors.

+An estimated 39 percent of individuals who die by suicide visit an emergency department in the year prior to their death.
 ACEP and the American Foundation for Suicide Prevention (AFSP) developed an online-based suicide risk assessment and treatment tool, iCAR2E, to help assess and manage patients struggling with thoughts of suicide.
 The two organizations have partnered as part of Project 2025, which aims to reduce the annual suicide rate by 20 percent by 2025.

-An estimated 39 percent of individuals who die by suicide visit an emergency department in the year prior to their death.
-By encouraging the acceptance and adoption of suicide screening and delivery of follow-up services as a standard of emergency care, we have a greater chance of preventing suicide in these at-risk individuals.
+By encouraging the acceptance and adoption of suicide screening and delivery of follow-up services as a standard of emergency care, emergency physicians have a greater chance of preventing suicide in these at-risk individuals.